willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ### Forced response

-For the forced response, $\goldC{v_f(t)}$, we want to find any solution to the differential equation, and we don't have to account for the initial condition.
+For the forced response, $\goldC{v_f(t)}$, we want to find any solution to the differential equation, and we don't have to pay attention to the initial condition at the beginning of the step.
 That's the key to finding the forced response without going crazy.
 It’s the same as saying we are looking for the final state, long after the original stored energy has dissipated.

 ![Forced response circuit]({{ site.baseurl }}{% link i/rc_step3.svg %}){: .centered :}{: height="180px" :}